tylermmorton/cake/README.md

 ### Short-circuiting

 Another powerful feature of layered architecture is the ability to short-circuit the call stack and return early.
-This is especially useful for things like authorization, validation, etc.
+This is especially useful for things like authorization, validation, memoization, caching, etc.

 Below, this hypothetical `authLayer` is able to short-circuit the call stack of the cake and return early if the user is not authorized to perform the requested action.